salina16/week-5-journal/README.md

-In week five i worked in logical design and completed it, physical design 50 percent completed .
+In week five i work in martix formation and discuss with my friend about it.
-I discussed with my friends about the design parts and got some ideas from them as well.
+Tried to anlysis tools and technologies that are need for the project.
+The RAXI matrix is used to securtiy control mechnaism in the projet.